McDonogh School

-McDonogh School is a private, coeducational, PK-12, college-preparatory school founded in Owings Mills, Maryland, United States in 1873.
-The school is named after John McDonogh, whose estate originally funded the school.
-The school now enrolls approximately 1,300 students, between 90 and 100 of whom participate in the Upper School's five-day boarding program.
-McDonogh employs approximately 177 full-time faculty members, more than 80% of whom hold advanced degrees and 20% of whom live on-campus.
+McDonogh School is a private, coeducational, PK-12, non-denominational school situated on an 800 acre campus in Owings Mills, Maryland, United States.
+McDonogh enrolls 1,460 students, approximately 75 of whom participate in the Upper School's five-day boarding program.
+The school employs approximately 190 full-time faculty members, more than 67% of whom hold advanced degrees and more than 50 of whom live on-campus.

-McDonogh is regarded as one of the Baltimore region's most prestigious preparatory schools and has been called a "Power School" by Baltimore magazine.
+Founded in 1873, McDonogh is regarded as one of the Baltimore region's most prestigious preparatory schools and has been called a "Power School" by Baltimore magazine.
 The school's students frequently matriculate to Ivy League and other top-ranked colleges and universities.
-McDonogh's athletic programs have also seen widespread success, particularly in lacrosse, soccer, wrestling, and football, where the school's teams have been nationally ranked in recent years.
+McDonogh's athletic programs have also seen widespread success, particularly in lacrosse, soccer, wrestling, track, and football, where the school's teams have been nationally ranked in recent years.

-The school is a member of the Association of Independent Maryland Schools.
+The school is a member of the Association of Independent Maryland Schools and the National Association of Independent Schools.

 History

-The school was established outside of Baltimore, Maryland in 1873 and funded by the estate of John McDonogh (1779 - 1850), a former Baltimore resident and slave-owner.
+The school was established outside of Baltimore, Maryland, in 1873 and funded by the estate of John McDonogh (1779 - 1850), a former Baltimore resident and enslaver.
 The McDonogh campus encompasses 800 acres of land and houses more than 15 educational buildings including a new home for the middle school, The Marlene and Stewart Greenebaum Building.

-McDonogh was established as a semi-military school for orphan boys, who worked on the farm in exchange for their tuition, room, and board.
+McDonogh was established as a semi-military school for orphan boys who worked on the farm in exchange for their tuition, room, and board.
 Paying students arrived in 1922, and day students in 1927.
 The first African-American student was admitted in 1959, eight years after Brown v.
 Board of Education outlawed school segregation.
 In 1971, the military traditions of the school were discontinued.
+It was the preseason training camp site for the Baltimore Colts in 1974.
 The school became coeducational in 1975.
-McDonogh School's annual tuition ranges from $19,900 for Pre-Kindergarten students up to $46,600 for students of the Upper School.
-Full and partial McDonogh scholarships continue to this day, with $6.1 million in need-based aid awarded in the 2019-2020 school year.
+McDonogh School's annual tuition ranges from $23,550 for Pre-Kindergarten students up to $41,050 for students of the Upper School.
+Financial aid continues to this day, with $7.1 million in need-based aid awarded in the 2023-2024 school year.

 David J. Farace, the present head of school, is the 13th person to hold this position.
-He assumed the position in 2018, succeeding Charles W. Britton.
+He assumed the role in 2018, succeeding Charles W. Britton.

 Academics

-The Upper School offers a college preparatory curriculum that includes courses in English, foreign language, history, mathematics, science, visual and performing arts, and physical education.
-Honors or Advanced Placement courses are available in all academic departments.
+The Upper School offers a college preparatory curriculum that includes English, world languages, social studies and history, mathematics, science and computer science, visual and performing arts, debate, wellness, and physical education courses.
+Honors or Advanced courses are available in all academic departments.
 Upper School students must also complete a community service requirement.
 All students perform an academic project independently or in small groups during the final three weeks of their senior year.

-Academic and personal integrity is emphasized in the Upper School's Honor Code, which is enforced by a student-run Honor Council.
-The Honor Code reads:

-The academic calendar at McDonogh follows a trimester system.